Let’s each do our part to keep this community healthy.

 Check this page for updates about health and safety requirements.
 These requirements may change without notice.

-The Community of Writers is delighted to be meeting in person again.
+The Community of Writers is delighted to meet in person this summer.
 We are committed to protecting the health of our participants, teaching staff, employees, and visitors.
-This summer, we will follow the established protocols from the Centers for Disease Control and Prevention (CDC), the California Department of Health, and the World Health Organization (WHO) and ask that you do the same.
+This summer, we will follow or exceed the established protocols from the Centers for Disease Control and Prevention (CDC), the California Department of Health, and the World Health Organization (WHO).
 CW will continue to assess the evolving public health guidance regarding large gatherings and adapt accordingly.
 These guidelines are subject to US government and local rules and regulations.

 We encourage every individual to make informed decisions about attending our events in the best interest of their own health as well as the health of others.
 Because attending requires some contact with others, if applicants cannot or choose not to follow the on-site health and safety requirements, we cannot consider your application.
-We may be offering some concurrent events online or in hybrid form to which you would be welcome, but attendees to the physical conference in Olympic Valley must adhere to our requirements.
+Attendees to the physical conference in Olympic Valley must adhere to our requirements.
+Please consider that many of the most treasured members of the literary community might have preexisting health conditions, or be senior citizens.

 Also, in accordance with state and local guidelines, face masks may be required for entry.
 (See below).